EE2dev/you-draw-it/README.md

 <a href="#g-scoreHtml" id="g-scoreHtml">#</a> globals.<b>scoreHtml</b>

-There are two ways to specify that propery:
+There are two ways to specify that property:
 1. specify a *text* or *html* for any score:
 ```
 var globals = {